 Going to the airport gate to meet someone.
 Going to the top of the World Trade Center.

 Got something I should add to the list?
-Drop me a message via e-mail, Facebook, or Twitter via the addresses on the upper right corner of this page.
+Drop me a message via e-mail via the address on the upper right corner of this page.
 Now I wonder if the next generation will understand the previous sentence.

 Updated 2/21/17 3:38pm…A few more from readers/listeners: